Do you want to start composting but don’t want to buy an expensive composter? This DIY compost bin is so easy to make and costs less than $20.

 Then drill several holes in the lid.

-Once you are finished drilling all the holes fill the can about 1/3 full with grass clippings and leaves.
+Once you have finished drilling the holes, fill the compost bin about 1/3 full with grass clippings and leaves.
 Then spray them with a little water so they are damp.

-You can then begin adding your kitchen waste.
+You can add your kitchen waste.
 Here is a list of things you can add to your bin.